-Last week’s announcement of the new streaming service, Disney+, shifted the power dynamic in online media, and former innovation partners Disney and Netflix are now competitors.
+Disney’s new streaming service, Disney+, has shifted the power dynamic in online media, and former innovation partners Disney and Netflix are now competitors.
 The contours of their new relationship will be intriguing to watch, as these two giants battle for customer screen time, wallets, and loyalty.

 For years Disney made hundreds of millions of dollars from content on Netflix and it hinted for nearly two years that this move was coming.
-Its new competitive service, which will launch in November 2019, will be priced at $7/month — about half of what Netflix charges.
+Its new competitive service is priced at $7/month — about half of what Netflix charges.

 Powerful assets and synergies

-What innovations will Disney bring to the customer experience?
-In addition to competitive monthly pricing, Disney will offer a discounted year-long subscription for about $70, locking in subscribers and boosting cash flow.
+What innovations is Disney bringing to the customer experience?
+In addition to competitive monthly pricing, Disney offers a discounted year-long subscription for $70, locking in subscribers and boosting cash flow.
 Plus, we can expect some creative tie-ins from its theme parks and other parts of the Disney-verse.
 Disney doesn’t want customers to completely abandon cable (or at least ABC) but it is also hedging its bets on a future when customers buy multiple viewing packages.

 Either or And?